mzyl/bookbytes2.0/README.md

 - Should consider checking for sufficient content before displaying selected book.
   - If we can't figure out chapter/paragraph issues for all texts,
     - maybe we just display the texts we have working sufficiently for release.
-- I think the CurrentBook global variable in book.go is the new session problem.
 - ~~Maybe store list of files in text for Go to reference instead of rescanning the files on startup.~~
   - This has been implemented with the help of ikiris.